AymanM7/CNN-Audio-Project/README.md

 2. **Data Augmentation**
    To improve generalization, advanced augmentations are applied: Mixup and SpecAugment-style time/frequency masking.
 These introduce robustness to variations and mimic real-world noise/distortions.

 3. **Model & Training**

-   A ResNet-style CNN with residual blocks is trained on the augmented spectrograms.
-Training is optimized using:
-   - **AdamW optimizer** for decoupled weight decay
+ResNet-18 backbone (pretrained on ImageNet, adapted for 1-channel spectrogram input).

+Optimization:

+AdamW optimizer (decoupled weight decay)

-   - **OneCycleLR learning rate scheduler** for efficient convergence
+OneCycleLR scheduler (cyclical learning rate for fast convergence)

-   - **Batch Normalization** for stable and faster training
+Batch Normalization** for stable and faster training

-   Full training dynamics—including learning rate progression, training/validation accuracy, and loss curves—are tracked via **TensorBoard** for experiment transparency and debugging.
+Label smoothing

+Training metrics (loss, accuracy, learning rate progression) logged in TensorBoard.

 4. **Inference Pipeline**
    The trained model is exposed via a **FastAPI**  endpoint.
 Requests are schema-validated using **Pydantic** to ensure robustness.
 Real-time audio inputs are processed, classified, and returned with confidence scores.
+   Accepts base64-encoded audio → preprocesses to mel spectrogram → predicts top-3 classes with confidence scores.

-5. **Cloud Deployment & Scalability**
+6. **Cloud Deployment & Scalability**
-   Inference is deployed **serverlessly** using **Modal**, tapping into Modal’s orchestration to run GPU-backed workloads on **NVIDIA A10G** hardware.
+   Inference is deployed **serverlessly** using **Modal**, tapping into Modal’s orchestration to run GPU-backed workloads on **NVIDIA A10G** GPU .
 This design delivers scalable, low-latency classification without persistent infrastructure cost—spinning up GPU resources on demand.

-6. **Interpretability & Diagnostics**
+7. **Interpretability & Diagnostics**
    - Internal CNN feature maps are visualized to give insight into what the network is learning.
    - Confidence-aware predictions highlight uncertainty.
    - Distribution shift between training data and real-world inference inputs is analyzed to explain degraded performance and surface unreliability.

-7. **Dashboard Visualization**
+8. **Dashboard Visualization**
    The Tableau dashboard provides an acoustic feature analysis of 9 selected ESC-50 sound clips, helping to understand and contextualize the data that the CNN model processes.

 How it relates to the CNN project: